supabase-community/supabase-adminpack/README.md

 ## Index Bloat

 Index updates and querying can end up getting slower and slower over time due to what's called "index bloat".
+This is where frequent updates and deletes can cause space in index data structures to go unused.
 Understanding when this is happening is not obvious, so there is a rather complex query you can run to detect it.

 |      Column      |       Type       |
 |------------------|------------------|